sabifo4/BayesianInference_practicals/practical_sessions/day1/00_R/README.md

 eff <- function( acf ) 1 / ( 1 + 2 * sum( acf$acf[-1] ) )
 ```

-As we have saved the sampled values from the chain previously run
-in object `dk.mcmc2`, we can now compute this chain's efficiency:
+As we have saved the sampled values from the chain previously run in object `dk.mcmc2`, we can now compute the corresponding chain efficiency:

 ```r
 # Compute efficiency